Andreyhuey/Andreyhuey/README.md

 🔭 I’m currently working with EduglobeC as a front end developer ..

-🌱 I’m currently learning software engineering, so look forward to seeing shell scripts, C programs and python code.
+🌱 I’m currently learning software engineering, so look forward to seeing Shell scripts, C programs and python code.

 🤔 I’m looking for help with getting a job in the US